I love this wood cake stand so much. It was such an easy DIY and I think you might want to make one for sure!

 four – glue the 5″ piece to the candlestick and glue the 4″ piece on top.

-five – string some of the wooden beads and measure them to fit around the bottom edge of the candlestick
+five – string some of the wooden beads onto the wire and measure them to fit around the bottom edge of the candlestick

 six – once you have the right number of beads, string one side of the wire through the next bead and pull tightly